codeaddslife/koara-ant-plugin/README.md

 ```

 ## Task attributes
+- **todir**:
-- *todir*: location to which all rendered documents should be written
+  Location to which all rendered documents should be written

+- **modules**:
-- *modules*: Optional comma-seperated string of modules used to render the koara documents.
+  Optional comma-seperated string of modules used to render the koara documents.
 By default, all modules will be used.
 Possible values: paragraphs, headings, lists, links, images, formatting, blockquote, code

+- **outputFormat**:
-- *outputFormat*: the format in which the koara documents should be rendered.
+  The format in which the koara documents should be rendered.
 Possible values: html5, xml